 Your computer screen will now display a high contrast theme which will make it a lot easier for you to read the text.

-Some application and browsers also have support for the high-contrast mode on Windows.
-For instance, here is a screenshot of a notification from Chrome, automatically offering to install a high contrast extension and theme, once you switch your Windows to high contrast mode.
+Some applications and browsers also have support for the high-contrast mode on Windows.
+For instance, here is a screenshot of notification from Chrome, automatically offering to install a high contrast extension and theme, once you switch your Windows to high contrast mode.

 There are also several high contrast themes for various applications and software, available as free downloads on the Internet.

 If you are visually impaired, you can also change the Windows Cursor Thickness & Blinking Rate to make it more visible.
 If you wish, you can check out some more Accessibility features in Windows.